Our role in US elections

 Calling races

-AP declares winners in thousands of races, starting with the White House and reaching down the ballot to every seat in every state legislature.
-In 2020, we were 99.9% accurate in calling U.S. races, and 100% accurate in calling the presidential and congressional races for each state.
+AP declares winners in thousands of races in an election year, starting with the White House and reaching down the ballot to call every seat in every state legislature.
+In 2020, AP’s declarations were correct in every race for president, governor, U.S. Senate and U.S. House – and 99.9% accurate overall.

 Explaining the electorate